joelclermont/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/TreeViewBuilder.md

 #### Parameters

 ##### configurator `System.Action{Kendo.Mvc.UI.Fluent.ReadOnlyDataSourceBuilder}`
-The action that configures the .
+The action that configures the ReadOnlyDataSource.